apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/Commands.md

 - ``ExtendedSearchScopeOptions``
 - ``ExtendedSearchSourceOptions``

-### Storing Flags
+### Storing Message Attributes

-Types for modifying message flags and attributes.
+Types for modifying message flags and other attributes.

 - ``StoreData``
 - ``StoreOperation``